google/skicka/README.md

-It may be that skicka should make more attempts before giving up or that there are better error handling strategies; one trade-off is that if there is a serious error (like the internet connection is lost), then it's useful for the user to know this sonner rather than later.
+It may be that skicka should make more attempts before giving up or that there are better error handling strategies; one trade-off is that if there is a serious error (like the internet connection is lost), then it's useful for the user to know this sooner rather than later.

 If you do see these errors, re-run the operation you were performing; any files that weren't transferred the first time should be taken care of with